quorten/quorten-blog1/_posts/2020-07-02-actual-wxp-vm.md

 Now, for the interactive shell commands that form the equivalent of the registry changes.
-I have found that I only needed to apply the changes for the pnp, azt, and PCI devices, all of the other `atapi` devices were already present, and so were the big driver definitions.
+I have found that I only needed to apply the changes for the pnp, azt, and PCI devices, all of the other `atapi` devices were already present, `gendisk` was present, and so were the big driver definitions.
 Nevertheless, I list all of the commands in the event that none of the entries are available.
 Please, before running these commands, check carefully to see if there are any devices already present, and do not run the commands if that is the case... else there might be crashes or worse, who knows with the unreliability of `chntpw`.

 Alas, I do **not** show how to add the big driver definitions.